Princess Charlotte Amalie of Hesse-Philippsthal

-Charlotte Amalie of Hesse-Philippsthal (11 August 1730, Philippsthal – 7 September 1801, Meiningen), was Duchess and regent from 1763 to 1782 of Saxe-Meiningen.
+Charlotte Amalie of Hesse-Philippsthal (11 August 1730, Philippsthal – 7 September 1801, Meiningen), was Duchess and regent of Saxe-Meiningen from 1763 to 1782.

 Life

 Charlotte Amalie was a daughter of Landgrave Charles I of Hesse-Philippsthal and his wife, Princess Christine of Saxe-Eisenach.
-In 1750, when she was 20 years old, she married with the 63-year-old Duke Anton Ulrich of Saxe-Meiningen to whom she gave eight children.
+In 1750, when she was 20 years old, she married the 63-year-old Duke Anton Ulrich of Saxe-Meiningen to whom she gave eight children.

 The Duke stipulated in his last will and testament that Charlotte Amalie would act as the sole guardian of their sons and regent of Saxe-Meiningen.
 Anton Ulrich had retired to Frankfurt, away from the family squabbles, and lived there with his family.
-After her husband's death she first traveled to Philippsthal to await an imperial decision confirming her as guardian and regent.
-Relatives from Gotha travelled to Meiningen, in anticipation of the inheritance.
-After the imperial decision confirmed her as regent and first guardian, she could move to Meiningen.
+After her husband's death Charlotte Amalie first travelled to Philippsthal to await an imperial decision confirming her as guardian and regent.
+Relatives from Gotha travelled to Meiningen in anticipation of the inheritance.
+After the imperial decision confirmed her as regent and first guardian, she moved to Meiningen.

-When she took over the regency in 1763, the country was financially and economically ruined.
-With strict austerity measures and reforms, economic reconstruction and promotion of spiritual life, she is considered the "savior of the Duchy".
-The appointment of new ministers, like Adolph Gottlieb von Eyben, allowed the central government to effectively function again within one year.
-With a sophisticated system of savings and financial analysis at the court she attracted the attention of Emperor Joseph II, who appointed her as Director of the Commission to save the even more hopelessly indebted Duchy of Saxe-Hildburghausen.
+When she took over the regency in 1763, the state was financially and economically ruined.
+With strict austerity measures and reforms, economic reconstruction and promotion of spiritual life, she is considered the "saviour of the Duchy".
+The appointment of new ministers, such as Adolph Gottlieb von Eyben, allowed the government to effectively function again within one year.
+With her adoption of a sophisticated system of savings and financial analysis at her court Charlotte Amalie attracted the attention of Emperor Joseph II, who appointed her as Director of the Commission to save the even more hopelessly indebted Duchy of Saxe-Hildburghausen.

 Since her sons were entitled to rule jointly, she ruled jointly with her eldest son Charles from 1775 to 1782, when George I was still a minor.

-Her reign was the breakthrough of enlightened absolutism in Saxe-Meiningen, and she raised her sons to continue that policy.
-She founded the Masonic lodge Charlotte zu den drei Nelken ("Charlotte and the three carnations").
+Her reign represented the breakthrough of enlightened absolutism in Saxe-Meiningen, and she raised her sons to continue that policy.
+She founded the masonic lodge Charlotte zu den drei Nelken ("Charlotte and the three carnations").
 In accordance with her last wishes, she was not buried in the royal crypt, but in the town cemetery.